MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-zypper.md

 1. Use the Enterprise package provided by SUSE in the SUSE/OpenSUSE repositories.

-2. Use the installation method described in the “Install script (any)” tab.
+1. Use the installation method described in the “Install script (any)” tab.

+1. Install from Microsoft repositories

 ### Install from SUSE or OpenSUSE repositories